asolove/asolove.github.io/_posts/2016-04-13-modeling-with-adts.markdown

 Now, no one would think an object like this looks like good OOP design.
 A proper design might instead have a single PricingStrategy interface with several implementations, some of them recursively using other strategies: like `PricePerPageStrategy(pages, price_per_page)` and `DiscountPriceStrategy(discount, pricing_strategy)`.

 But persisting data in that shape (a recursive tree with different types at each node) is not particularly easy with an ORM.
-You could do it with STI, but it wouldn’t be fun, and making it performant (with nested sets: https://en.wikipedia.org/wiki/Nested_set_model) would be a pain.
+You could do it with STI, but it wouldn’t be fun, and making it performant (with [nested sets](https://en.wikipedia.org/wiki/Nested_set_model)?) would be a pain.
 So while you might model business data that is inherently a tree (like reporting relationships) this way, you wouldn’t want to use it for every bit of data that happens to have alternate, recursive strategies.

 Instead, you flatten it into one table with a bunch of optional attributes and use factories and methods to guarantee invariants about which attributes have to appear together.
 And you write one very-well unit-tested method to do the calculation in the exact right order and hope you don’t have to touch it for a while.